sarabhan/XamGuard/README.md

   2. Optical flow–based head movement tracking

   3. Detection of:
-      -> Excessive head movement
+      a.
+Excessive head movement
-      -> Multiple people in frame
+      b.
+Multiple people in frame
-      -> Face absence from camera
+      c.
+Face absence from camera
-      -> Works with a standard webcam
+      d.
+Works with a standard webcam

   4. Single-file implementation for simplicity